-Enrolled students also receive digital files for a 423-page student textbook, a teacher guide, a lab manual, a test key, and slides from the lecture presentations.
+Enrolled students also receive digital files for a 423-page student textbook, a teacher guide, a lab manual, a test key, and slides from the lectures.
 (The slides should be useful for review purposes since they outline key points of each lecture.)
-You can purchase print versions of the lab manual and the textbook of you want.
-A Devotional Biology Lab Materials kit is essential for those who plan to complete the lab work.
+You can purchase print versions of the lab manual and the textbook, and this might be worthwhile since you will have to print out copies from the digital files anyway.
+A Devotional Biology Lab Materials kit is also essential for those who plan to complete the lab work.

 According to Dr. Wise, learning biology has an overarching purpose beyond be able to control, manipulate, and use the material world.
 Dr. Wise says, “Thus we have a responsibility to worship God, to share God with others, to guard and keep the creation He gave us, and to enhance the divinity-illustrating characteristics of the creation so as to bring God more glory” (p.18).
 To that end, most chapters end with sections on our responsibilities to God and to creation in relation to the topics covered in that lesson.
 For example, in the chapter on the glory of God that focuses on the beauty of God’s creation, the concluding lesson emphasizes our responsibility to preserve and enhance its beauty.

-Dr.Wise sometimes contrasts his presentation with naturalism, the prevailing view in secular science, although he sometimes mentions evolution.
-However, evolution is such an important topic that he addresses it more directly and extensively in a supplemental 32-page appendix at the back dedicated to that topic.
-This section might be considered an additional chapter for the course because of its length and the inclusion of potential test questions.
+Dr.Wise sometimes contrasts his presentation with naturalism, the prevailing view in secular science.
+However, evolution is such an important topic that he addresses it more directly and extensively in a supplemental 32-page appendix dedicated to that topic.
+This appendix might be considered an additional chapter for the course because of its length and the inclusion of potential test questions.

 A great deal of the more-traditional biology course content is conveyed through lab activities.
-The 145-page lab manual presents 14 labs.
-The lab manual lists required equipment and supplies and detailed instructions.
-The Devotional Biology Lab Materials kit that was designed especially for this course includes the specialized equipment and supplies that students will need.
+The 145-page lab manual presents 14 labs, and the lab manual lists required equipment and supplies and detailed instructions.
+The Devotional Biology Lab Materials kit designed especially for this course includes the specialized equipment and supplies that students will need.
 Among items in the kit are a microscope, microscope slides, a DNA Model Kit, a pocket balance, needle-point pipets, graduated cylinders, Methylene Blue, and Lugol’s Solution.
 The kit even includes plastic cups, baking soda, and cornstarch, so you won’t need to search for hardly any items at all.
 Students will also be using mostly household products rather than dangerous chemicals.

 As they complete lab activities, students need to take notes and sometimes make sketches and fill in data tables.
 Sometimes they will write up a full lab report.

 This course has tremendous value in that it teaches Christian students how to think about and understand biology.
 Because God uses the physical world to illustrate his nature, most chapters look first at an attribute of God, then look at the physical world for those illustrations.
 Students learn to see God in all of creation.
 However, Devotional Biology does not cover details of biological science to the extent found in most courses.
 Both the perspective and the scientific content differ significantly from standard biology courses.
-For example, scientific information, such as that on the scalability of the anthropic principle from micro to macro levels, nested and netted hierarchies, and bioethics is quite advanced.
-Yet, this information frequently turns out to be foundational in that it helps students to learn how to think about science.
+Yet, this information frequently turns out to be foundational for deeper study of biology (and other sciences) in that it helps students to learn how to think about science.
 So while the course differs from standard courses, it is fully as challenging.